-The Orchid Trail.
+The Orchid Trail

 The tourist map of Rinchenpong called it an Orchid belt, but I choose to call it an Orchid Trail.
 We followed the road till Rinchenpong Gompa and parked the car.
 Had no other option as the road ended here.
 We started walking through the thick forest on a roughly defined path that was full of fallen leaves.
 For about 20 minutes, there was no sign of any habitation or even orchids.
 I wondered if we are on the right path, but our guide insisted that we walk a little more.
 The prayer flags here and there that indicated human habitation around.
 After a while, we saw a lone house in the middle of the jungle.
 Now it was not a hut or a small outhouse, it was a nice well-maintained house.

-Houses in the forest.
+Houses in the forest

 The path ahead went through the house.
 As soon as we stepped in its verandah we found ourselves surrounded by pots full of orchid flowers.
 We had water from their hand pump and moved on.
 Here on, we kept getting houses at regular intervals – each with a lovely array of Orchids in their backyards and front yards.
 Some even had flowering cactus.
 At one house we stopped and spoke to the lady of the house – I loved the jewelry she was wearing.
 I wondered how they lived without a road, and for them, it was just a way of life and they did not want a road leading right up to their homes.

 After about an hour we traced out way back to our car, but I was richer with the knowledge of the hills.
-I knew that roads and facilities that we so yearn for is not something that everyone wants.
+I knew that roads and facilities that we so yearn for are not something that everyone wants.
 Some people like their home surrounded by trees.
 Anyone visiting them must make an effort to walk to them.

 At one of the houses, we met a kid who could replicate the sounds of the birds.
 We were stunned to see this 3-4-year-old child talking to birds as it tried to reproduce the same sounds as birds made on trees around her.

-Legend of Poison Lake.
+Legend of Poison Lake

 Nieng Dah or the Poison Lake is an almost dry lake now.
 You will find young boys playing cricket here.
 The name Poison lake is intriguing, so we asked around and this is what we heard.